stackbit-projects/spectacular-cedar-f5b43/content/_index.md

 # SciHype

 Welcome to the SciHype webpage.
-Follow us on social media to be updated
+Follow us on social media to be updated!